mjao1/CVTT-PCB/README.md

 </div>

 <div align="center">
-<em>The dragon on the silkscreen references Ma Long, the goat of table tennis; 'Long' translates to 'dragon' in Mandarin.</em>
+<em>The dragon on the silkscreen references Ma Long, the goat of table tennis; 'Long' translates to 'dragon' in Mandarin (龍).</em>
 </div>

 ## Core Components